For parents and teachers

 Small class sizes, world-class facilities and personalized mentorship ensure every student is supported as both an artist and a person.

-AUArts’ undergraduate programs in Fine Arts and Design are nationally recognized for their studio-intensive learning, cross-disciplinary exploration and hands-on experience.
+AUArts’ undergraduate programs in Fine Arts, Design and Creative Industries are nationally recognized for their studio-based learning, cross-disciplinary exploration and real-world application.

-Every degree is built to help students develop a strong creative voice, professional portfolio and the confidence to launch meaningful careers in the arts and beyond.
+Every degree is built to help students develop a strong creative voice and professional experience.
+AUArts' graduates leave with the skills, experience and adaptability to succeed in today’s evolving creative economy.

 We’re here to make sure every student thrives — academically, creatively and personally.